 App-Pays Mode (Merchant Pays the Fee)

-End user receives = Payment amount × Exchange rate
+Recipient receives = Payment amount × Exchange rate

 The fee is additionally deducted from the merchant's balance

-User-Pays Mode (End User Pays the Fee)
+User-Pays Mode (Recipient Pays the Fee)

-End user receives = Payment amount × (1 - Service fee rate) × Exchange rate
+Recipient receives = Payment amount × (1 - Service fee rate) × Exchange rate

 Fee Description